Senior government funds expiring even as COVID pandemic continues to fuel homelessness crisis

 Helmer believes the political push must aim to make the funding levels permanent.

-“Not just during the pandemic and that it’s tied to the pandemic, (but) that this level of increased spending remain,” said Helmer.
+“Not just during the pandemic and that it’s tied to the pandemic, (but) that this level of increased spending remain.”

 On March 22, just eight days before the funding programs are set to expire, council will make a final decision about directing the mayor to send a letter to the provincial and federal governments.